Boise State vs. Wyoming NCAA Football Odds, Plays and Insights | November 12, 2021

 Boise State Stats and Trends

-- This season, the Broncos won ATS in their only game as a favorite of 14 points or more.
+- The Broncos covered the spread in their only game when favored by 13.5 points or more.

-- Boise State's games this year have hit the over two times in nine opportunities (22.2%).
+- Boise State's games this year have gone over the point total two times in nine opportunities (22.2%).

-- Boise State is 6-1 against the spread and 5-2 overall in games when it records more than 21.3 points.
+- Boise State is 6-1 against the spread and 5-2 overall in games when it puts up more than 21.3 points.

-- Boise State is 4-2 against the spread and 4-2 overall when the team churns out over 324.8 yards.
+- When Boise State piles up over 324.8 yards, the team is 4-2 against the spread and 4-2 overall.

-- This year, the Broncos have turned the ball over 11 times, while the Cowboys have forced 11.

 - Find the latest spread and moneyline odds for Boise State at SISportsbook.